Aging

 (800)-STROKES (787-6537)

 This association provides information about strokes to the general public and health professionals and offers supportive services to stroke survivors and their families.
-It supports self-help services for those recovering from a stroke and their families and offers guidance to those interested in forming stoke clubs and support groups.
+In addition, it supports self-help services for those recovering from a stroke and their families and guides those interested in forming stoke clubs and support groups.

 Thyroid Health